JuanDiegoSuarezLondono/Fundamentals-of-Machine-Learning/README.md

 # Fundamentals of Machine Learning

-Welcome to the Fundamentals of Machine Learning repository!
-Here, we'll delve into the essential concepts and techniques of machine learning, starting from univariate distributions to multivariate datasets and pandas operations.
+Welcome to the Fundamentals of Machine Learning project!
+In this project, we will embark on a journey to explore the core concepts and techniques that lay the groundwork for understanding machine learning algorithms and their applications.

 ## Table of Contents

 - Overview: Univariate Distributions
     - Scipy stats
     - Continuous uniform distribution
-    - Code numpy continuous uniform distribution
+    - Code numpy continous uniform distribution
     - Codio Activity 2.1: Continuous Uniform Distributions
         - Problem 1: Creating a Distribution Object
         - Problem 2: Descriptive Statistics of Distribution